-Nothing beats a fresh, crisp salad with a cilantro-lime marinated chicken breast, tossed with an assortment of leftover grilled veggies from last night’s barbecue you hosted, for a healthy, balanced Paleo lunch on a hot summer’s day.
+Nothing beats a fresh, crisp salad with a cilantro-lime marinated chicken breast, tossed with an assortment of leftover grilled veggies from last night’s barbecue for a healthy, balanced Paleo lunch on a hot summer’s day.

 And the next day, perhaps some of those grilled veggies and leftover chicken find their way into a chilled soup puree simply by adding in some bone broth and topping with a dollop of homemade guacamole.